https://thomaslarkin.ie/anxiety-how-it-works-part-one, dealt with external anxiety, or managing our world on the outside.

 The super ego does not see our limit or what we need.
 Our collective human super ego treats our planet in the same way as we treat ourselves.
 We don’t care about its limit and need, we just keep taking from it until there is nothing left.
 Our super ego destroys ourselves in the same way as we are destroying the planet.

-This process feeds internal anxiety because there is a part of us working AGAINST ourself.
+This process feeds internal anxiety because there is a part of us working AGAINST ourself rather than FOR ourself.